 The BPA/SWIP Good Practice Scheme

-The British Philosophical Association and Society for Women in Philosophy (UK) are pleased to announce the launch of our Good Practice Scheme.
+The British Philosophical Association and Society for Women in Philosophy (UK)’s Good Practice Scheme has been running since 2014.
 The Scheme aims to assist UK philosophy departments, learned societies and journals in ensuring that they have policies and procedures in place that encourage the representation of women in philosophy.
+The scheme now has a large number of participating institutions, including some overseas departments and learned societies – but we are always delighted to welcome newcomers.

 How the Scheme works

-- If they decide to implement the recommendations, they come up with a clear plan for implementing the recommendations, with timescale.
+- If you decide to implement the recommendations, come up with a clear plan for implementing the recommendations, with timescale.

 Good Practice Scheme documents and resources